pryley/site-reviews/readme.txt

 - Fixed localization of the Summary rating number
 - Fixed summary rating number to display in decimal format and using the website locale
 - Fixed the console logging, it now uses the saved log level
+- Fixed translatable strings
 - Fixed value sanitization when exporting reviews as a CSV file
-- Removed the Woocommerce Reviews addon as it's now built into Site Reviews
+- Removed the Woocommerce Reviews addon as it's now fully integrated into Site Reviews

 [See changelog for all versions](https://raw.githubusercontent.com/pryley/site-reviews/main/changelog.txt).